aidanmorgan/buckwild/design/protocol/01-protocol-overview.md

 **⚠️ DO NOT USE THIS PROTOCOL IN THE REAL WORLD - IT IS PURELY FOR LEARNING PURPOSES ⚠️**

 This document defines a complete specification for connection establishment, port hopping synchronization, and recovery mechanisms in frequency hopping network systems.
-The protocol ensures reliable communication while maintaining synchronized port transitions between endpoints using ephemeral Diffie-Hellman key exchange, privacy-preserving PSK discovery, and cryptographically derived parameters.
+The protocol provides reliable communication with synchronized port transitions between endpoints using ephemeral Diffie-Hellman key exchange, privacy-preserving PSK discovery, and cryptographically derived parameters.

-The specification includes comprehensive mechanisms for congestion control, flow control, fragmentation, cryptographic operations, and recovery procedures to handle various failure scenarios with perfect forward secrecy.
+The specification includes congestion control, flow control, fragmentation, cryptographic operations, and recovery procedures for failure scenarios with perfect forward secrecy.

 ## License